TrebledJ/ualist/site/about.md

 Servers may respond differently depending on the user agent.
 A mobile device may be served smaller assets.
 An unsupported browser may be given an error.
 A scripting tool may be flagged as a bot and served status code 418.
 Fishing out such responses is useful during penetration tests.

 Due to the nature of the generation algorithm, synthesised agents may not necessarily reflect actual agents, mostly mimicing in appearance.
-This means this tool may generate non-existent version numbers, build numbers, etc. Granted, we try to generate values within logical bounds.
+This means this tool may generate non-existent version numbers, build numbers, etc.

 ### Usage